-- 13. If a student has a chronic condition that results in a substantial number of non-consecutive days, then the Committee has the authority to develop an alternate HHB plan.
-For example, a student receiving dialysis may miss half a day of school on M, W, and F. The Committee may elect to provide 1 hour of HHB instruction per week to occur on Tuesday or Thursday to assist with make-up work.
-Please seek guidance from the District HHB Office, if necessary. - 14.
+13. If a student has a chronic condition that results in a substantial number of nonconsecutive days, then the HHB Designee should reach out to the HHB District

+- Coordinator to discuss if an alternate plan is appropriate.
+For example, a student receiving dialysis may miss half a day of school on M, W, and F. The HHB District Office may approve to provide 1 hour of HHB instruction per week to occur on Tuesday or Thursday to assist with make-up work.
+Please seek guidance from the District HHB leaders. - 14.
 The plan should identify the appropriate course load for the student during the approved period of HHB instruction.
-For K-8 students, HHB focuses on core content classes such as English/Language Arts, Math, Science and Social Studies.
-However, students may also receive HHB support in Connections classes (MS).
-For high school students, the 504/IEP Team determines the course load and attempts to ensure the student keeps up with graduation requirements to the greatest extent possible. - 15.
-The same application process is initiated for instructional services to be coordinated at a hospital or other medical facility, unless the student is admitted to Children's Healthcare of Atlanta (CHOA) or Veritas Collaborative.
+For K-12 students, HHB focuses on core content classes such as English/Language Arts, Math, Science and Social Studies; however, elective courses may be included for graduating seniors. - 15.
+The same application process is initiated for instructional services to be coordinated at a hospital or other medical facility unless the student is admitted to Children's Healthcare of Atlanta (CHOA) or Veritas Collaborative.
 The District's HHB Office accepts the HHB referral and Medical Reports from CHOA and Veritas, in lieu of DeKalb's Physician Medical Certification Statement located in the DCSD HHB application.
 The parent must complete the first three pages of the application to acknowledge an understanding of HHB procedures and expectations. - 16.
 A contractual agreement between the LEA and hospital that stipulates the services to be provided shall be entered into prior to the hospital providing HHB services.